mlan/docker-asterisk/README.md

 This repository WILL contain a `demo` directory which hold the `docker-compose.yml` file as well as a `Makefile` which might come handy.
 From within the `demo` directory you can start the container simply by typing:

-# WebSMS

-The [websms](src/websms/doc/websms.md) service is described [here](src/websms/doc/websms.md).

 ## Environment variables

 When you create the `mlan/asterisk` container, you can configure the services by passing one or more environment variables or arguments on the docker run command line.
 Once the services has been configured a lock file is created, to avoid repeating the configuration procedure when the container is restated.
 In the rare event that want to modify the configuration of an existing container you can override the default behavior by setting `FORCE_CONFIG` to a no-empty string.

 ## Configuration files

 Asterisk and its modules are configured using several configuration files which are typically found in `/etc/asterisk`.
-The `/mlan/astisk` image provides a collection of configuration files which can serve as starting point for your system.
+The `/mlan/asterisk` image provides a collection of configuration files which can serve as starting point for your system.
 We will outline how we intend the default configuration files are structured.

-### Functional
+### Configuration files overview

 Some of the collection of configuration files provided does not contain any user specific data and might initially be left unmodified.
 These files are: